 Volunteer Marty Ford is available for one-on-one instruction.
 Sign up for an hour at a time.

 *Please note: The computer class is conducted by volunteers for the library.
 The Northampton Area Public Library is not responsible for any problems that may arise as a result of participation in the class.

-Northampton Area Public Library's book discussion group will be meeting on Wednesday, July 23rd, at 6:30 PM.
-The book being discussed is The Memory Palace by Mira Bartok.
+Northampton Area Public Library's book discussion group will be meeting on Wednesday, August 27th, at 6:30 PM.
+The book being discussed is Mrs. Lincoln's Dressmaker by Jennifer Chiaverini.
 If you would like to participate in the discussion, please call or stop by the library to get the book.